The Grantham Grocer Fallacy

 Ignoring for the moment whether the dominant company is the best or not, one example of this is Lego construction toys, where having started with perhaps a modest set of pieces, further purchases will also be of Lego so that the pieces fit together.

-But the prime example is home and office computer systems where the Microsoft Windows+Office monopoly has held now for about 20 years.
-It became dominant because Microsoft struck deals with PC makers to pre-load their machines with Windows [Ref 3], and the marketing people then fostered the impression that Windows was an integral part of the machine.
-This was so successful that most users remained unaware that alternatives even existed, or thought that any alternative to Windows was shady if not downright illegal.
-Yet this situation arose (and still persists [Ref 4]) under a supposedly free market.
+The prime example is home and office computer systems where the Microsoft Windows+Office monopoly has held now for about 20 years.
+It arose because Microsoft struck deals with PC makers to pre-load their machines with Windows [Ref 3], forcing most people to buy it with the PC.
+The marketing people then fostered the impression that Windows was integral to PCs, for example with the "Designed for Windows" stickers.
+Most users remained unaware that alternatives to Windows even existed, or thought that an alternative might cause damage, invalidate the guarantee, or was shady if not downright illegal.
+Yet this situation arose (and persists [Ref 4]) under a supposedly free market.

 For the Grantham Grocer Principle to work, people need to be able to recognise "value for money", a favourite phase of Thatcherites.
-But while a regular shopper for groceries will be familiar with the price of cheeses and milk, or could rapidly acquaint themselves with it by looking at the prices in a few shops, it is not so easy to discover the "fair price" (if there is such a thing) for less familiar things, especially services.
+But while the Grantham shopper will be familiar with the going price of cheese and milk, it is not so easy to discover the "fair price" (if there is such a thing) for less familiar things, especially services.

 There are many things of which I would not have the faintest idea of